ui3TD/Idol-Manager-Unfair_plus/Unfair_plus/README.txt

 - Fixed Theater so that it uses stamina.
 - Fixed Theater so that it does not generate money on days off.
 - Fixed Theater so that revenue stats are not offset by one day.
+- Fixed Theater so that average stats ignore days off.
 - Fixed Theater so that money tooltip includes subscription earnings.
 - Fixed so that when girls dating within the group break up, their relationship status is no longer known.